gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_R_slurm_job_array.md

 We are going to pass a job array task ID as a command line argument to the R script.
 The R script accepts the command line argument and prints 'Hello!' and the task ID passed to it.

-Let's modify our hello world R script to look like:
+Let's modify our hello world R script to look like below  (save this to `hello-parallel.R`):

 ```R
 #!/usr/bin/env Rscript